Keflon/FunctionZero.Maui.Controls/README.md

 Note: In this example, the tree data can contain nodes of type `LevelZero`, `LevelOne` and `LevelTwo` where each type has a different property to provide its children.

-The first `TargetType` assignable from the node is used.
-Put another way, the first `TargetType` the node can be cast to, wins.
+The first `TargetType` your data-node can be assigned to is used.
+Put another way, the first `TargetType` the data-node can be cast to, wins.
 ```xml
 <cz:TreeViewZero ItemsSource="{Binding SampleTemplateTestData}" >
     <cz:TreeViewZero.TreeItemTemplate>